 A graduate of Damascus University Medical School, Dr. Badr completed a residency in internal medicine at Cook County Hospital in Chicago, Illinois, followed by clinical and research fellowships in pulmonary, critical care and sleep medicine at the University of Wisconsin, Madison.
 In addition, he completed a Master of Business Administration degree at the University of Tennessee.

-As of July 2019, Dr. Badr reported the following external relationships.
+As of September 2020, Dr. Badr reported the following external relationships: